truthfindersky/laravel_livewire_bootstrap/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Project
+## About this Project

-This project was built using Laravel 12, Livewire, and Bootstrap 5 Admin template (sass) to create a dynamic and interactive web application.
+This project was built using Laravel 12, Livewire 3.6, and Bootstrap 5 Admin template (sass) to create a dynamic and interactive web application.

 ### Scaffolding